EUDAT-Training/B2SHARE-Training/deploy/12_Community_integration.md

 $ b2share communities create <community_name> "<description>" <logo>
 ```

-where 'community_name' is the name of your community, 'description' is the text describing your community and 'logo' is the path to an image containing the logo of your community.
+where `community_name` is the name of your community, `description` is the text describing your community and `logo` is the path to an image containing the logo of your community.
 This path needs to be relative to `$B2SHARE_UI_PATH/img/communities`.
 All fields are mandatory.

-If you don't have a logo image yet, set the 'logo' argument to an existing one, e.g. `eudat.png`.
+If you don't have a logo image yet, set the `logo` argument to an existing one, e.g. `eudat.png`.
 To update your logo see the [Updating your community logo](#Updating-your-community-logo) section below.

 ## Configure your community
 The name and description of an existing community can be edited by: